olimaye/philander/readme.md

 necessary!

 The API reference may be generated from the source code, through, e.g. sphinx.
+It can be found at [https://philander.readthedocs.io](https://philander.readthedocs.io)

-The most relevant philander objects are derived from module.
-The life cycle of a module is as follows.
+The most relevant philander objects are derived from `module`.
+The life cycle of such an object is as follows.

-## Instantiation
-Instantiation is usually done by a default constructor without any parameter.
+* Instantiation: usually a default constructor without any parameter.

-## Params_init
-This is a class method to pre-populate an empty dictionary with a reasonable default configuration.
+* Params_init(): A class method to pre-populate a configuration dictionary with default entries.

-## Open
-Configures an object and prepares it for use.
+* open(): Configures an object and prepares it for use.
+* ...operation...: depends on the actual type and may be specified by other interfaces, such as sensor, charger or gasgauge.
+* close(): Shut down the instance and possibly release any hardware resources.

-Configuration is done through Python dictionaries, passed in as the first parameter.
+Note that the configuration is done through Python dictionaries, passed in as the first parameter to the open() method.
 The dictionary can be pre-initialized by Params_init() or set by the application.
 Alternatively, parts of it could be read from config files, for example.

-## Operation
-Run time operation of a module depends on the actual type and my be specified by other interfaces, such as sensor, charger or gasgauge.

-## Close

-Shut down the instance and possibly release any hardware resources allocated by this object.

 # Example code
 ```